mlswg/mls-protocol/draft-ietf-mls-protocol.md

 answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.

-Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
-Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above layers to prevent timing side-channels that would provide attackers with information on the size of the plaintext.
-The padding length length_of_padding can be chosen at the time of the message encryption by the sender.
-Recipients can calculate the padding size from knowing the total size of the ApplicationPlaintext and the length of the content.
+The content and length of the `padding` field in `MLSCiphertextContent` can be chosen at the time of message encryption by the sender.
+It is recommended that padding data is comprised of zero-valued bytes and follows an established deterministic padding scheme.

 ## Restrictions {#restrictions}